mewore/rgb-squad/README.md

 - [x] The bullets pass through the player if they have the same colour and collide otherwise (maybe there should be 6 collision layers - 3 for the player, 3 for the enemies)
 - [x] :skull: `[LOSE STATE]` When hit, the player loses hp; when at 0hp, the player loses
 - [x] The player can shoot too
-- [ ] Endless automatically generated rooms (see twenty/roguelike)
+- [x] Endless automatically generated rooms (see twenty/roguelike)
   - [x] Separate the room layout from the game scene
   - [x] Make an empty base room and another that inherits it
   - [x] Make the room destroy the enemy bullets when they die
   - [x] Make the room open its "doors" when the enemies are dead
   - [x] When the player exits the level, reinitialize the game scene with a random room
   - [x] Remember the state of the visited rooms (As packed scenes?
 No, just assume the enemies are dead since that is a prerequisite for leaving the room)
-  - [ ] Automatically generate a tree-like dungeon structure and use it to determine in which directions the player can go (DungeonLayout.gd).
+  - [x] Automatically generate a tree-like dungeon structure and use it to determine in which directions the player can go (DungeonLayout.gd).
 Use Kruskal's algorithm with randomized edges between the rooms to generate the tree.
 - [ ] Score = rooms cleared
 - [ ] Counter before the game begins
 - [ ] Health display (just text)
+- [ ] Add room variations
+- [ ] Add a simple minimap

 ### Main features
 - [ ] Hi-scores